ultrasaurus/webfont-example/README.md

 # Open Font Experiment

-simple webpage experimenting with some free fonts
+A simple webpage experimenting with some free fonts.
+See it [live](http://ultrasaurus.github.io/webfont-example/)

 * Hero - 23K
 * Hero light - 21K (not actually used yet)